Truncated atomic plane wave method for the subband structure calculations of Moir\'e systems: From BM model to Truncated Atomic Plane Wave Method

-These observations from the study of BM inspire us to expand the Hamiltonian of TBG utilizing atomic Bloch basis directly.
-The atomic Bloch basis could be modified to suit the coordinates of moir\'e superlattice.
-More concretely, the following substitution should work:
+These observations from the BM model studies first inspire us to directly expand the Hamiltonian of TBG utilizing atomic Bloch basis defined in Eq.(\ref{eq:atomic_bloch}).
+When the system is commensurate, the atomic Bloch basis could be modified to match the moir\'e superlattice.
+More concretely, the following substitution should work

-where $N$ is the number of specific atom (like atom A$_1$) in the real space, $N_{\mathrm{m}}$ for the number of moir\'e lattices and $N_{\mathrm{a}} = M/4$, $M$ is the number of all atoms in a moir\'e superlattice. $\bkbar$ is defined in the first moir\'e B.Z. and $\bG_n$ is the moir\'e reciprocal lattice vector.
-This leads to the atomic Bloch function written as:
+where $N_{\mathrm{m}}$ is the number of moir\'e lattices and $N_{\mathrm{a}} = M/4$, $M$ is the number of all atoms in a moir\'e superlattice. $\bkbar$ is defined in the first moir\'e B.Z. and $\bG_n$ is the moir\'e reciprocal lattice vector.
+These substitution transforms the atomic Bloch function, which is Eq.(\ref{eq:atomic_bloch}), to

-where $\bR_{\I i \alpha} = \bL_{\I} + \btau_{i \alpha}$ for short and $\bL_{\I}$ is the lattice vector of the moir\'e unit cell. $\alpha=$ A$_1$, B$_1$, A$_2$, B$_2$ denotes the sublattice, $\btau_{i\alpha}$ is the displacement of atom $\alpha$ in the $i$-th atomic cell with respect to the I-th moire cell.
+where $\bR_{\I i \alpha} = \bL_{\I} + \btau_{i \alpha}$ for short and $\bL_{\I}$ is the lattice vector of the moir\'e unit cell. $\alpha=$ A$_1$, B$_1$, A$_2$, B$_2$ denotes the sublattice, $\btau_{i\alpha}$ is the displacement of atom $\alpha$ in the $i$-th atomic cell with respect to the I-th moir\'e cell.
 The basis wavefunction, which we call \textit{atomic plane wave basis}, can be viewed as a Bloch summation of atomic $p_z$ orbitals, and for unrelaxed TBG, it is naturally normalized.